 Indigo is a mysterious dye.
 Unlike other colours which penetrate the fibres, indigo sits on the top causing it to chip off and fade beautifully with age and wear.
+The rich blue colour you see on our indigo denim is achieved through a rope-dying process that has been used for indigo dyes for centuries.

 At King and Tuckfield we love things that stand the test of time and that is why denim and other indigo dyed fabrics are so central to our design philosophy.
 We want you to wear and love your denim for years to come so here's our guide to caring for your denim.